-6. Capital Assets and Depreciation - See Note 5, Capital Assets and Depreciation.

-7. Deferred Outflows/Inflows of Resources
+- 6. Capital Assets and Depreciation See Note 5, Capital Assets and Depreciation. - 7.
+Other Property and Investments See Note 3, Deposits and Investments. - 8.
+Deferred Outflows/Inflows of Resources

 In 2005, the Port of Edmonds refunded \$3,620,000 of its 1997 General Obligation Bonds for \$3,925,000.
-The difference was recorded as a deferred amount on refunding.
+The difference was recorded as a deferred loss on refunding.
 The Port implemented GASB Statement Number 65 in 2012.
-As part of the implementation, the deferred amount on refunding is now shown as a deferred outflow of resources instead of deferred interest on the Statement of Net Position.
+As part of the implementation, the deferred loss on refunding is now shown as a deferred outflow of resources instead of deferred interest on the Statement of Net Position.

-8. Employee Leave Benefits
+9. Employee Leave Benefits